kyleboas/tacticsjournal.com/sponser.md

 - Estimated monthly web page views: 10,000-27,000
 - Combined followers on the @TacticsJournal Twitter, FaceBook, Threads, Mastodon accounts: Over 26,000.

 Sponsorship is exclusive.
 Only one sponsor per week.
+The only rule I have is that I would not take any gambling sponsers.

 <style>
     .table { font-size: 14px; }